How to Handle Common Dental Emergencies – Longmont, CO

 Something Stuck Between the Teeth

 Bits of food or other debris getting trapped between your teeth can result in a monster of a toothache as well as damaged gums.
 First, try rinsing your mouth out with warm water to soothe your gums and loosen the object a bit.
 Then, you can use wax-coated dental floss to remove the debris.
 Tie a knot in it and then move it back and forth around the area.
-If you’re still unable to remove the object, call our Longmont office right away.
+If you’re still unable to remove the object, call our Longmont dental office right away.
 Whatever you do, do not attempt to get the object out using a toothpick or other sharp item, as you could scratch your teeth or pierce your gums.

 An extruded tooth is one that has been partially dislodged; that is, it has been knocked out of its socket, but not all the way.
-For the best chance of a successful reattachment, visit our office within an hour of the incident.
-Until you reach our office, take an over-the-counter pain medication like ibuprofen, or apply a cold compress to your cheek to reduce pain.
+For the best chance of a successful reattachment, visit our dental office within an hour of the incident.
+Until you reach our dental office, take an over-the-counter pain medication like ibuprofen, or apply a cold compress to your cheek to reduce pain.
 You can try to gently push the tooth back into its socket, but you need to be extremely careful.
 Avoid chewing or biting with the affected tooth at all costs.

 A dental abscess is a pocket of pus that has formed, typically in the gums or the tooth root, as a result of an infection.
 Untreated abscesses can seriously damage your gums and surrounding teeth.
 It could even lead to tooth loss or the infection spreading to other parts of your body.
 If you notice any symptoms of an abscess (like fever, persistent toothache, facial swelling, or swollen lymph nodes under your jaw), you need urgent treatment.
 To ease the pain until then, you can rinse with saltwater several times a day.